syncfusion-content/flutter-docs/Flutter/chat/action-button.md

 ![Chat actionButton support](images/action-button/actionbutton-disabled.png)
 ![Chat actionButton support](images/action-button/actionbutton-background.png)

-## Customize Action Button using Properties
+## Custom Action Button

-Customizing the action button using properties allows you to tailor its appearance and functionality to meet your app's design needs.
-You can adjust various aspects, including the button’s content (like text or icons), colors for different states (such as hover or press), and the button's shape and size.
-Additionally, you can control the button's elevation to manage its shadow and depth, specify the type of cursor that appears on hover, and define padding for spacing around the button’s content.
-These customizations help ensure that the button fits seamlessly into your app's design and enhances the overall user experience.
+Customize the action button to match your app’s design by adjusting properties like content (text or icons), colors for different states (hover, press), shape, size, elevation, cursor type, and padding.
+This ensures the button integrates seamlessly into your app and enhances the user experience.

-### Add child support
+### Child

 * The [`child`] property is used to define the content of the button, such as an icon or text.